-There are thousands of the best web hosting in canada companies out there, and deciding who deserves your business can be a tough task.
+There are thousands of best hosting canada companies out there, and deciding who deserves your business can be a tough task.
 What should you look for when choosing a web host, and how much should you expect to pay?
 First of all, make sure a potential web host is capable of accommodating all the things you may need it to, like wireless networking, e-commerce, forums, and interactive help pages.

 A good web host will also offer useful statistics like reports on your traffic, and information on what people are searching for and how they get to your site.
 Establish just how much your site may expand, and make sure you web host is capable of handling this expansion.
 You need a high enough bandwidth that your customers will not be delayed when they’re surfing your site.
 If you suddenly find that your web host is not able to handle your needs, it can be a big problem to have to change web hosts.